Emily Martin (rower)

-Emily Martin (born 9 May 1979 in Melbourne) is an Australian former rower, a three time world champion and an Olympian.
+Emily Martin (born 9 May 1979) is an Australian former rower, a three time world champion and an Olympian.

 Club and state rowing

 Martin started rowing at Ballarat Grammar School whose facilities were located at the Wendouree Ballarat boat shed.
 After school she joined the Wendouree Ballarat Rowing Club.
 She was awarded a scholarship to the New South Wales Institute of Sport prior to her 2001 World Championship success.

 Martin was selected to represent Victoria in the state youth eight racing for the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships in 1997 and 1998 and saw victories in both years.
 On nine consecutive occasions from 1999 to 2007 and then in 2010 she was selected to the Victorian senior women's eight who race for the Queen Elizabeth Cup at that same Interstate Regatta.
 She stroked that crew to victory in 2000 and rowed in seven total senior victories.
 Of the twelve occasions Martin raced for Victoria in representative crews she saw nine victories, two second placings and one third place.